-Haltestelle Fortschritt is a festival about the city of the future: what must cities look like so that their inhabitants feel comfortable?
+Haltestelle Fortschritt is a festival with the city of the future in mind: how should cities be designed so that their inhabitants feel comfortable?
 Where – in which future – do we want to live?
-With workshops, lectures and, above all, many discussions, new ideas are sought on how to fill fallow land and dead places with life.
+Through workshops, lectures and, above all, many discussions, new ideas are sought on how to fill fallow land and abandoned places with life.

-Whether it’s a residential or building community, cooperative living or a detached house in the countryside.
-The differentiation of forms of living has experienced a boom in recent years.
+Whether it’s a residential or building community, cooperative living or a detached house in the countryside; The differentiation of living arrangements has experienced a boom in recent years.

-At the same time, rents are rising in cities and conurbations, and affordable housing is becoming scarce.
-As a rule, profit maximisation and returns are at the forefront of project development – little remains of community in many residential building projects.
+At the same time, rents continue to rise in cities and conurbations, making affordable housing scarce.
+As a rule, profit maximization and returns are at the forefront of project development – little remains of community in many residential building projects.

 The fact that residential construction is also conceivable and feasible outside of a financial market imperative is shown by the many new cooperative and public welfare-oriented projects of recent years.
-Their goal is often not the economic profit, but the conversion of personal conceptions and preferences with the living as well as an increase in value developing for the society.
+Their goal is not centered on economic gain, but rather the conversion of personal conceptions and preferences with living conditions as well as developing value for the society.

-The setting for the festival was one of the darkest and at the same time very central places in Mannheim.
+The setting for the festival was one of the least treasured and, at the same time, very central places in Mannheim.
 Shunned by many Mannheim residents*, the Rheinstraße stop with its adjacent park has great potential in our view.

-As part of the festival we also organized a workshop with students from the Mannheim University of Applied Sciences.
-Over the course of four days, the participants realized installations on social topics, which were illustrated with the help of spatial infographics.
+As part of the festival, we also organized a workshop with students from the Mannheim University of Applied Sciences.
+Over the course of four days, the participants created installations on social topics, which were illustrated with the help of spatial infographics.

-We organise the Haltestelle Fortschritt festival together with the the great guys from YallaYalla!
+The Haltestelle Fortschritt festival is organized with the great guys at YallaYalla!

 A self initiated festival about skyrocketing rents, cooperative living and the city of the future.